Latimer Tuition

 Can I request a trial session before committing to regular tutoring?

-All Latimer tutors offer free intro meetings/consultations, these usually last between 15 minutes to 45 minutes.
-These give you and the learner a chance to set a time aside to speak with the tutor and experience the process of joining future lessons on our platform.
-Please note this isn’t a lesson, and we ask that both the learner and an adult (if the learner is a child) is present.
-Some tutors do offer free 1st lessons, so it’s work asking the tutor post-intro if they offer a free 1st lesson to help you in your tutor decision-making process.
+All Latimer tutors offer free introductory meetings, which may also be referred to as consultations, usually lasting between 15 and 45 minutes.
+These give you and the learner a chance to speak with the tutor, discuss goals, and understand how future online lessons would work.
+Please note this is not usually a teaching lesson, and we ask that both the learner and an adult are present if the learner is a child.
+Some tutors may offer a free first lesson, so it’s worth asking the tutor after the intro meeting if that is available.